ariecattan/coref/README.md

 (`model_path` corresponds to the directory in which you've stored the trained models)

+An important configuration in the `config_clustering` is the `topic_level`.
+If you set `false`, you need to provide the path to the predicted topics in `predicted_topics_path` to produce conll files at the corpus level.

 ## Evaluation

 The output of the `predict.py` script is a file in the standard conll format.